Kcav18/MechaCar_Statistical_Analysis/README.md

 Multiple R-squared:  0.7149,	Adjusted R-squared:  0.6825
 F-statistic: 22.07 on 5 and 44 DF,  p-value: 5.35e-11
 ```
-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset? **The vehicle length and ground clearance provide non-random amounts of variance to the MPG values in the dataset.
+The p-value for vehicle length is 2.60e-12 and the p-value for ground clearance is 5.21-08**

 Is the slope of the linear model considered to be zero?
-Why or why not?
+Why or why not? **The slope of the linear model is not considered to be zero because the p-value is much smaller than the assumed significance level (.05%).
+Therefore, the null hypothesis is rejected.**

 Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+Why or why not? **Yes, this linear model predicts mpg of MechaCar prototypes effectively.
+The r-squared value of .7149 means that 71% of all mpg predictions will be determined correctly by this model.

 ## Summary Statistics on Suspension Coils
 **Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.**